 The SCSU Twin Cities Leading Economic Indicators (LEI) index is designed to predict performance of the regional economy with a four-to-six month lead time.
-After rising by 5.85 points in the first quarter, the Twin Cities LEI rose a more modest 1.13 points in the second quarter of 2018.
+After two consecutive quarters of increases in the leading index, the Twin Cities LEI pulled back in the third quarter and declined a modest 1.80 points.
 The Twin Cities index is little changed from its level of one year ago.